 It is a special process that is used for printing onto different surfaces.
 The process requires heat and pressure as well as metal dyes and foil.
 During printing, what happens is that the die (that has the design to be printed) comes in contact with the foil film.
 Thanks to the heat and pressure in force at this time, a wafer thin layer of the foil film is actually transferred onto the surface on which you need the print to appear.
 The metal plate or die is hot and this ensures that the foil only sticks to the surface in the shape or form of the design that is on the plate or die.

 As you can see, this process is perfect for getting a stunning metallic finish on the surface because it imparts a shiny, glossy print on it.
 At the same time, the print is not garish because it reflects the true metallic nature of the foil itself and it is not artificially created through paint or dye.
-The limitations that many people assume comes with foil stamping or printing is that it works well only with metallic finishes and a wide range of colors cannot be achieved in the output.
-However this is far from the truth because foil rolls are available in a wide range of colors today.
+The limitations that many people assume comes with foil stamping or printing is that it works well only with metallic finishes and a wide range of colours cannot be achieved in the output.
+However this is far from the truth because foil rolls are available in a wide range of colours today.
 In fact, you can even get color foil rolls in a variety of finishes, such a matt finish or glossy finish.

 The most commonly used foils are metallic shades like silver, copper or gold but this is only because this process yields such spectacular results with these and such results are not easy to obtain with any other printing technique.